hbctraining/main/GitHub_pages/Pages_documentation.md

 <img src="img/dna-sequence-1600x800.jpg" width="800">
 </p>

-These steps are illustrated in the GIF below:

 **3.** Right-click and "Save link as..." this [YAML file](https://github.com/hbctraining/main/raw/refs/heads/master/GitHub_pages/_config.yml)

 The contents of the `YAML` file are: